4 min read

 Seasonal Surf-to-Dinner Adaptations

-While Santa Cruz's mild climate allows year-round versatility, subtle seasonal adjustments optimize performance: June Gloom (May-July) The marine layer creates cool, misty mornings.
-Fragrances with slightly more warmth and projection work well: woods with citrus, lavender aromatics, fig compositions.
-The coolness prevents overwhelming, so you can wear moderately projecting scents that would be too much in full sun.
-Indian Summer (September-October) Warmest period in Santa Cruz.
+June gloom (roughly May to July): The marine layer brings cool, misty mornings.
+Fragrances with a little more warmth and projection shine here, woods with citrus, lavender aromatics, fig compositions, because the coolness keeps them in check.
+You can wear a moderately projecting scent that would be too much in full sun.

 Ready to Discover Your Signature Scent?